andreasdominik/NNHelferlein.jl/docs/src/examples.md

   RNN to demonstrate how to setup machine translation with a bidirectional encoder RNN and attention.

-+ [`An RNN Sequence tagger for annotation of ECGs`] (https://github.com/andreasdominik/NNHelferlein.jl/blob/main/examples/62-ECG-tagger.ipynb):
++ [`RNN Sequence tagger for annotation of ECGs`] (https://github.com/andreasdominik/NNHelferlein.jl/blob/main/examples/62-ECG-tagger.ipynb):
-  RNN to demonstrate how to set-up an RNN sequence tagger to detect heart beats.
+  RNN to demonstrate how to set-up a sequence tagger to detect heart beats.
 Only one layer with 8 units is necessary to achieve almost 100% correct predictions.
   The example includes the definition on peephole LSTMs to display how to integrate non-standard rnn-units with the *NNHelfrelein* framework.

 + [`Pretrained VGG16`]
   (https://github.com/andreasdominik/NNHelferlein.jl/blob/main/examples/70-pretrained_vgg.ipynb):